ibm-cloud-docs/openshift/openshift_storage_ocs_apps.md

 # Deploying an app that uses OpenShift Container Storage
 {: #ocs-deploy-app}

-After you install the {[rhocs] add-on for your {{site.data.keyword.openshiftlong}} cluster, you can use the OCS storage classes to create a persistent volume claim (PVC).
+After you install the OpenShift Container Storage add-on for your {{site.data.keyword.openshiftlong}} cluster, you can use the OCS storage classes to create a persistent volume claim (PVC).
 Then, refer to the PVC in your deployment so that your app can save and use data from the underlying OCS storage device.
 {: shortdesc}

 Before you begin, [prepare your cluster](/docs/openshift?topic=openshift-ocs-storage-prep) and [install OCS](/docs/openshift?topic=openshift-ocs-storage-install).